The rise of Two-Tone in Coventry

 - On February 3 1972, Chuck Berry’s only number one hit, My-Ding-A-Ling was recorded live in Coventry.

-- The video for the Special’s hit, Rat Race was filmed at The Lanch
+- The video for the Special’s hit, Rat Race was filmed at the Lanchester Polytechnic, now Coventry University, where band members Jerry Dammers and Horace Panter had studied.

 - The Sex Pistols performed with the Clash in the Main Hall, resulting in a standoff when the Union objected to their Nazi punk regalia and refused to pay the bands.